-However, even with regulated interest rates, the price of banking services is high, especially for almost a billion people around the world who live under the international poverty line of around \$2/day.
+However, even with regulated interest rates, the price of banking services is high, especially for half of the world's population who lives on less than \$6.85 per day [14].
 This is mostly due to the cost of distribution, as banks traditionally rely on physical infrastructure, as well as due to information asymmetry, which limits the appetite of banks to lend to informal micro-enterprises and leads to credit rationing.